 If you’re getting enough prebiotics, you should notice benefits in the form of less bloating, better digestion, and improved regularity; healthy weight loss; a general feeling of “lightness” complimented by more energy; and sustained blood sugar levels.

-By properly nourishing your gut microbiota you’ll also experience fewer infections, enhanced immune function, better nutrient absorption, helping you to feel better all-around.
+By properly nourishing your gut microbiota you are likely to experience fewer infections, enhanced immune function, and better nutrient absorption… helping you to feel better all-around.
 You can also get sustained relief from conditions like leaky gut syndrome and irritable bowel syndrome, both of which can result from gut dysbiosis stemming from inadequate prebiotic intake.

-Incorporating more prebiotic-rich foods into your diet is an obvious no-brainer, and anyone with gut issues should absolutely do so as part of a diet-based corrective protocol to help improve digestion and immune function.
-You may also want to consider incorporating a full-spectrum prebiotic supplement into your diet to achieve optimal results, especially if the foods mentioned above aren’t a consistent part of your routine diet.
+Incorporating more prebiotic-rich foods into your diet is a no-brainer, and anyone with gut issues should absolutely do so as part of a diet-based corrective protocol to help improve digestion and immune function.